sonuk430/React-interview-Prepration/README.md

 18. **What is the difference between `Link` and `NavLink` components in React Router?**

     The `Link` component is used to create navigation links between routes in a React Router application.
 The `NavLink` component is a special type of `Link` that adds an "active" class to the link when the current URL matches the link's `to` prop.
-This makes it easier to style the active link, which is useful for creating navigation menus or
+This makes it easier to style the active link, which is useful for creating navigation menus or breadcrumbs.

+19. **How do you handle nested routes in React Router?**

+    Nested routes in React Router allow you to render child components within the context of a parent route.
+You can define nested routes by nesting `Route` components within the component rendered by the parent route.
+The child routes will have access to the same URL parameters and context as the parent route.
+This allows you to create complex, hierarchical navigation structures in your React application.

+20. **Explain the use of the `Switch` component in React Router.**

+    The `Switch` component in React Router ensures that only one `Route` is rendered at a time.
+It iterates through its child `Route` components and renders the first one whose path matches the current URL.
+This is useful for preventing multiple routes from being rendered simultaneously, which can lead to unexpected behavior.
+The `Switch` component is often used to ensure that more specific routes are rendered before more general routes.

+## React Testing

+21. **What are the different types of testing in a React application?**

+    - **Unit testing**: Testing individual components or functions in isolation.
+    - **Integration testing**: Testing how components work together.
+    - **Snapshot testing**: Comparing the rendered output of a component to a saved snapshot.
+    - **End-to-end (E2E) testing**